Apicurio/apicurio-studio/distro/docker-compose/Readme.md

 ### Docker based setup

-The easiest way is to open a terminal or PowerShell, and navigate into distro/docker-compose folder.
+The easiest way is to open a terminal or PowerShell, then clone this project into your host and navigate into distro/docker-compose folder.
 In this folder enter the command below.
 On Windows please make sure, that your drives shares are enabled!

 ```
 On Linux/Mac: